Saben Lee

-Early life and high school career
+Early life

 Lee grew up in Phoenix, Arizona and attended Corona del Sol High School in Tempe, Arizona.
 As a junior, Lee was named first-team All-State after averaging 18 points, five rebounds, and three assists per game.
 Lee committed to play college basketball at Vanderbilt after his junior year over offers from Louisville, Stanford, Florida State, and Nebraska.
 He was again named first team All-State as a senior and scored 39 points against Cesar Chavez High School in the state semifinal to lead the Aztecs to the state title game before falling to Basha High School.

 College career

 Lee served as the Commodores starting point guard as a true freshman and averaged 10.6 points, 3.1 assists and a team-leading 1.2 steals per game.
 As a sophomore, Lee averaged 12.7 points, 3.3 rebounds, 3.8 assists and 1.0 steals per game.
 As a junior, he averaged 18.6 points, 3.5 rebounds, 4.2 assists and 1.5 steals per game and was named second team All-SEC by the Associated Press.
-He scored a career high 38 points on March 3, 2020 in an 87–79 win over Alabama.
+He scored a career high 38 points on March 3, 2020, in an 87–79 win over Alabama.
 Following the end of the season, Lee declared for the 2020 NBA draft.
 On May 1, he announced he was signing with an agent and forgoing his last season of eligibility.

 Professional career

 Detroit Pistons (2020–2022)

 Lee was selected 38th overall by the Utah Jazz in the 2020 NBA draft, then subsequently traded to the Detroit Pistons on November 22, 2020.
 On December 1, 2020, the Detroit Pistons signed him to a two-way contract with their NBA G League affiliate, the Motor City Cruise.
-On May 11, 2021, Lee scored a career-high 22 points in a 119-100 loss to the Minnesota Timberwolves.
+On May 11, 2021, Lee scored a career-high 22 points in a 119–100 loss to the Minnesota Timberwolves.
 On August 6, 2021, the Pistons re-signed Lee to a multi-year contract.
-On April 1, 2022, Lee achieved his first career double-double, with 11 points and 12 assists in a 110-101 win against the Oklahoma City Thunder.
+On April 1, 2022, Lee achieved his first career double-double, with 11 points and 12 assists in a 110–101 win against the Oklahoma City Thunder.